University of Minnesota Landscape Arboretum

 Lecture, Hands-on Lab & Field Shoot:

 Macro Photography is fun anytime of the year.
 With winter, comes some additional subject matter that we cannot get any other time of the year.
-This can be everything from frost on windows, to snow covered seed heads.
-When using snow as out backdrop, colors really pop making shooting macro outdoors really fun and interesting.
+This year we will be using Valentine's Day themed subject matter as we explore the world of macro and close-up photography.

 In both cases, the challenges are the same.
 We will cover techniques for managing depth of field, focus, and composition.